j-cahill/j-cahill.github.io/_posts/2019-08-21-10_minutes_to_pandas_pt1.md

 package to pass our python dataframe directly to an R dataframe, and then converted it to a tibble.

-To drop any rows that have missing data.
+To drop any rows that have missing data:

 ``` r
 print(drop_na(df1))